A good work/life balance can appear to be a challenging thing for work at home mums to get to grips with.

 With the endless items on the to-do list, mums tend to overlook the most important person they are caring for: themselves!
 Running on empty day in, day out means that soon, something will have to give, and it’s likely to be your work/life balance that will go completely down the drain.

 Always include a little “me” time into your weekly schedule.
-This can include a bubble bath every other night, a weekly massage or time to read every day.
+This can include a bubble bath every other night, a weekly massage, a luscious mocktail or two or time to read every day.
 Remember that you can take days off work and set aside time for yourself or your family.
 Don’t forget to take care of yourself along with your job, family and household.

 A firm work/life balance is possible with the right plan and support system in place.
 It’s all about making the most of your everyday structure.
 Emergencies will happen; it won’t always be perfect, but that’s just part of life.
 Good luck!